Surrey Youth Entrepreneur Team

 The Youth Entrepreneur Team will engage in:

 - Grades 4 to 8 Students: Surrey Board of Trade PowerPlay Young Entrepreneurs ®

-- Project Enterprise sponsored by Coast Capital Savings – About 300 secondary students in Surrey participated in Spring 2017 with the support of a Community Grant from Coast Capital Savings.
+- Project Enterprise sponsored by Coast Capital Savings – About 450 secondary students in Surrey have participated with the support of a Community Grant from Coast Capital Savings.
 Taking business ideas from concept to completion, helped participants develop an entrepreneurial mindset and a sense of civic engagement.

 - Career Mentorship